 But sending emails into the void isn't enough.
 You need to know what happens after you hit send.
 With real-time engagement signals, you can see who opens your emails, clicks your links, and how many times they view your content.
 This data tells you who is genuinely interested, so you can focus your energy on the warmest leads instead of guessing.

-LinkedIn: The Social Layer
+LinkedIn: The Social Connection

 LinkedIn adds a human, social element to your outreach.
 It’s the professional handshake before you ask for a meeting.
 A good cadence uses LinkedIn for more than just sending InMail.
 You can start by viewing a prospect's profile, liking a post they shared, or sending a personalized connection request.
 These small interactions build familiarity and show you’ve done your research.